All Episodes

 Said it was necessary.

-Now, as of yesterday, it's a bad idea.
+Now as of yesterday, it's a bad idea.

-Snerdley was so thrilled he came in here today, came in here at 11:30, 11 o'clock.
+He came in here today, came in here at 11.30, 11 o'clock.

 He was so excited.

-He couldn't get the Democrats are falling apart.
+The Democrats are falling apart.

-This is Rush.
+This is rush.

 I never thought I'd live to see it.

-I said, You really hopped up about.
+I said, you're really hopped up about this.

 You should see the long look on his face as I explain the realities to him since the program began.

-He's also swatting himself for not figuring it out on his own, because he's totally capable of it.
+He's also swatting himself for not figuring it out on his own because he's totally capable of it.

 He got so caught up in the delectable notion that these people are eating each other alive.